 If you currently suffer from acne we understand that you may feel concerned.
 However, we provide a wide range of both prescription and non prescription treatments to help control the production of spots and reduce the appearance of scars; these include acne cream, acne tablets and other acne treatment.

 Oxford Online Pharmacy provides an online consultation with a GMC registered doctor.
 Choose your treatment and complete the online doctor’s questionnaire.
-Your medical history will be assessed by our doctor and, if suitable, your selected medication will be prescribed for the cost of £25.00.
+Your medical history will be assessed by our doctor and, if suitable, your selected medication will be prescribed for you.
 If you already have a private or NHS prescription, you can select the medication and send your prescription to Oxford Online Pharmacy.
 Your prescribed medicine will be dispensed and sent discreetly to you when we have received your prescription.

 To find more information about the causes of acne and how you can identify a specific acne treatment to keep your skin under control click here.